yusuf64/Namaste-React-dev/Chapter 3 - Laying the Foundation/notes.md

 -- What if we want to write mulitple lines on jsx how can we write it?

 ## we must wrap our jsx inside () round brackets so that babel can understand that jsx is starting here and ending here.

+-- What is React Components ? (very important)

+## There are two types of React Components -

+# 1. Class Based Component

+# 2. Functional Component

+# Functional React Component is nothing but a javascript function which returns a piece of JSX or a React Element and a JSX is nothing but a React Element.

+# Whenever you create a Component make sure the starting word is Capital, otherwise you will get an error

+# Everything in React is a Component